jorelosorio/go-signature/README.md

 > NOTE: This project does not send the data to any server, but both roles are assumed in this solution.

+This project makes a CLI tool to make it easy to test the encoding, decoding and signing features.

 ## Tools

 - Go `1.17`